0Walle/Apatite/README.md

 ## Usage

 Don't use it.
-But if you try I recommend using the file extension `.appt` cause it sounds nice.
+But if you try I recommend using the file extension `.aptt` cause it sounds nice.

 ## Example Code